-To provide for those cases where being late is unavoidable, there will be no penalty assessed for the first three instances of tardiness per semester.
-Three unexcused tardies equals one unexcused absence.
-These tardies count toward the excessive absence policy.
+To provide for those cases where being late is unavoidable, there will be warnings for the first three instances of tardiness to school per semester.
 On the fourth tardy and each succeeding tardy up to six, the student will have a detention.
 All subsequent tardies will require a meeting involving the student and Principal before the student is admitted to class.
-If a student repeatedly is late for class, a teacher may assign a tardy regardless if a student has a pass - this will only be done in extreme cases with adequate data.
-High school students earning more than 4 tardies will give up their open campus rights.
+Students who are tardy for classes outside the start of their school day will also receive warnings for their first 3 instances of tardiness.
+There will be a detention for the 4th-6th tardies assigned by the teacher.
+Subsequent tardies will be subject to a meeting with the principal and ISS.
+High school students earning more than 3 tardies will also give up their open campus rights.